armory/docs/content/en/armory-enterprise/armory-admin/observe/spinnaker-monitoring-and-metrics.md

 ---
-title: Spinnaker Monitoring and Metrics
+title: Armory Enterprise Monitoring Indicators
 toc_hide: true
 hide_summary: true
 exclude_search: true
 description: Service Level Indicators that you can monitor to determine the health of your Armory Enterprise instance.
+aliases:
+  - /armory-enterprise/armory-admin/spinnaker-monitoring-and-metrics/
 ---

 ## Common Metrics - All Services